 IRS Fresh Start Tax Lien Changes

-A tax lien is a legal claim to your assets, and it appears on your credit report.
+A tax lien is a legal claim to your assets, and traditionally, it appeared on your credit report.
 A tax lien is similar to how if you owe money on a car loan, your lender has a lien on your car.
 If you sell the car, the lender is entitled to the proceeds of the sale.
-Similarly, if the IRS issues a tax lien, the IRS is entitled to any money you get if you sell your assets.
-When an IRS tax lien is on your credit report, lenders usually will not give you loans.
+Similarly, if the IRS issues a lien, the IRS is entitled to any money you get if you sell your assets.
+When an IRS lien is on your credit report, lenders usually will not give you loans.
 Note that as of 2018, the IRS no longer sends federal tax liens to the credit bureaus so the lien won't appear on your credit report, but it is a public record so creditors will be able to find it.

-The Fresh Start Made It Easier for Lien Withdrawals
+IRS Fresh Start Program Made Lien Withdrawals Easier

 Under the Fresh Start Initiative, the IRS also made it easier to get tax liens withdrawn.
 When the IRS removes a tax lien, that is called a tax lien withdrawal.

 You can get a tax lien removed by paying off all your taxes.
-Alternatively, if you set up an installment agreement (monthly payment plan), you can get the tax lien withdrawn after you make three consecutive payments.
-However, you must owe less than $25,000 in taxes and agree to a direct debit payment method.
+Alternatively, if you set up a monthly payment plan, you can get the tax lien withdrawn after you make three consecutive payments.
+However, you must owe less than $25,000 in tax debt and agree to a direct debit payment method.

-Unfortunately, the IRS doesn’t always remember to automatically withdrawal liens.
+Unfortunately, the IRS doesn’t always remember to automatically withdraw liens.
 You can request to have your tax lien removed using Form 12277 (Application for Withdrawal).

 In 2016, the IRS expanded the provisions of the Fresh Start Program and made it even easier for taxpayers to get streamlined installment agreements.
 The IRS rolled out the new rules on a trial basis and kept most of the changes in place.

-To apply for an installment agreement, use the IRS’s online payment agreement tool if you owe $50,000 or less including penalties and interest.
+To apply, use the IRS’s online payment agreement tool if you owe $50,000 or less including tax debt, penalties and interest.
 If you owe more than $50,000, you can apply using Form 9465 (Installment Agreement).
 The IRS will ask for form 433-F if you decide to not pay via direct debit or payroll deduction.

 You can send payments to the IRS in a variety of ways, including by Direct Pay, debit card, credit card, check, or money order.
 However, to prevent missed payments and in some cases to avoid tax liens and other forms, it is always wise to pay via direct debit or payroll deduction.
-Setup fees for an installment agreement depend on your income level, and how you apply.
-If applying online and not considered low income, fees range from $31 dollars to $149 dollars.
+Setup fees depend on your income level, and how you apply.
+If you apply online and are not considered low-income, fees range from $31 dollars to $149 dollars.
 If you're low-income, the set-up fee is $43 if you apply online, but the IRS will waive the fee if you set up direct debits for your payments.
 You will also incur additional charges for paying with a debit or credit card.

-Generally, the IRS is a lot stricter about business tax than an individual tax.
-If your business owes up to $25,000, you can qualify for a streamlined installment agreement.
-Before the IRS Fresh Start, the threshold for business taxes owed was only $10,000.
+Generally, the IRS is a lot stricter about business taxes than individual tax debt.
+If your business owes up to $25,000 in outstanding tax debt, you can qualify for a streamlined installment agreement.
+Before the IRS Fresh Start, the threshold for business tax debt owed was only $10,000.

 If your business has employees, you may qualify for In-Business Trust Fund Express Installment Agreement for back payroll taxes.
 To qualify, you must be in business, have employees, and be able to pay off all your liabilities within 24 months or before the Collection Statute Expiration Date (CSED).
 This payment plan is great for businesses that got behind in the first year or two of operations but now have enough revenue to cover payments on their taxes owed.